 Click here to check out some of our archived publications.

-PROGRAM DESCRIPTION – The Illinois Press Foundation/Eastern Illinois University High School Journalism Workshop is a one-week residential program that provides students an intimate look at journalism as a career.
-The goal is to promote the journalism profession – and newspaper newsrooms – by sparking students' interest early.
-The workshop introduces students to the complete process of publishing news: gathering and validating information, substantiating and using multiple sources, writing news, editing, designing, and production.
+PROGRAM DESCRIPTION – The IPF/EIU High School Journalism Camp is a seven-day residential program that provides students an intimate look at journalism as a career.
+The goal is to educate students about the journalism profession, including approaches by modern, digital newsrooms.
+The camp introduces students to the complete process of publishing news: gathering and validating information, substantiating and using multiple sources, writing news, editing, designing, and production.
 In addition, students are exposed to the concepts of news literacy and how to differentiate and establish fact from fiction in today's sometimes frenetic, rush-to-report news environment.

-FUNDING – The bulk of funding is provided by the Illinois Press Foundation.
-All expenses (including housing, meals and tuition, as well as transportation to the conference if needed) are paid from these funds.
+FUNDING – The bulk of funds is provided by the Illinois Press Foundation.
+Housing, meals and tuition are paid from these funds.

 APPLICATION REQUIREMENTS – Students must complete an application form.
-Other requirements: (1) completion of the sophomore year in high school by the beginning of the workshop, (2) a 500-word essay by the student describing his/her career goals and how the workshop would help the student achieve those goals; (3) submission of three samples of the student's writing, preferably published non-fiction or graded exercises; (4) two letters of recommendation from the student's teachers/advisers.
+Other requirements: (1) completion of freshman year in high school, (2) a 500-word essay by student describing his/her career goals and how the camp would help achieve those goals; (3) two letters of recommendation from student's teachers/advisers.
 These materials can be sent to either the email address listed below as documents, scans or PDFs or through the post office to the physical address cited below.
-Final application deadline is May 1, but entries will be judged and internship slots may be filled earlier, depending on the quality of applications.
+Final application deadline is June 8, 2022, but entries will be judged and internship slots filled as applications roll in.
+So you may want to apply early.
 Graduating seniors are eligible to participate.

 NEED MORE INFORMATION?
 Contact Betsy Jewell, Camp director, 2022 IPF/EIU High School Journalism Camp, by phone (217.581.2812), fax (217.581.2923) or e-mail (firstname.lastname@example.org).